 SiteLock’s SMART, or Secure Malware Alert & Removal Tool, performs deep internal website scans that will tell you when any file on your website changes, giving you full visibility to all activity on your site.
 If malware is detected, SMART can automatically remove it so that your website maintains a safe and secure environment for our visitors.

 This comprehensive scan performs daily inside-out, as well as outside-in, checks of your website that go beyond most surface scans.
-SMART is included in Professional, Premium and Enterprise.

 How long does a typical SMART scan take?